 If you try to explain to the new partner, they’ll have been fed so many lies just like you once were that it’d confirm in the new partner’s mind that you’re trying to split them up.

-Or they’ll triangulate you both, so you both work harder to win them back, play you off against each other, they know you’ve taken them back before and are trauma bonded so they’ll bread crumb you into believing you have a chance, they be telling the new how bad they feel for leaving you and perhaps they should give you another chance, so you both without knowing fight each other to keep hold of a toxic manipulator.
+Or they’ll Triangulate you both, so you both work harder to win them back, play you off against each other, they know you’ve taken them back before because of that Trauma Bond, so they’ll bread crumb you into believing you have a chance, they be telling the new how bad they feel for leaving you, and perhaps they should give you another chance, so you both without knowing fight each other to keep hold of a toxic manipulator.

-How to disarm, leave them to it, focus on who you are and who you want to be, their story’s fall apart when you don’t look like the crazy ex, and you begin to look happier without them.
+Leave them to it, focus on who you are and who you want to be.
+Their story’s fall apart when you don’t look like the crazy ex, and you begin to look happier without them.

 How to disarm.
 Keep as much written evidence on everything you can and be prepared.
 Set time aside to deal with court paperwork, they focus on being positive around the children.

 Observe don’t absorb.

 When you genuinely pay attention to the words that fall from their mouths, you’ll know all those times you couldn’t work out what was happening, they were talking rubbish to you, from backhanded compliments.